TotallyInformation/Node-RED-Testbed/README.md

 Please note that this is serious overkill for simple custom nodes, it embodies my workflow for my nodes which includes a few things you might find complex until you've used them and realise the value.
 They really come into their own for more complex nodes.

-- The node's HTML file is not edited directly, see the `src` folder where you will find 5 files for each node.
+- The node's HTML file is not edited directly, see the `src` folder where you will find 3 files for each node.

    `main.html` provides the structure.
-It has the usual 3 sections for help, the config panel and the JS code.
+It has only 2 instead of the usual 3 sections for help, and the config panel (the JS code has been removed, see below).
 However, it also loads two common resources, a CSS stylesheet and a JS file containing utility functions.

-   `template.html` is the definition of the Editor configuration panel.
+   `panel.html` is the definition of the Editor configuration panel.

    `help.html` is the help panel

-   `editor.js` is obviously the script.
-This uses an isolation IIFE and puts some common variables up front.
-It also demonstrates the correct way to call a separate function for things like `oneditprepare` so that you can keep your code clean and easy to parse.
-It also includes nicer tooltips for your config panel.

-   `.eslintrc.js` is purely there to have a good baseline for LINTing your code to get standard formatted code and to help eliminate trivial errors.

    To get the output html file, you firstly need to run `gulp` from a command line in the packages root folder.
 See `gulpfile.js`.
 The default gulp function is set to `watchme` which watches for file changes and runs the appropriate build that merges the files, minifies, and outputs to the correct live folder.

    While this process seems complex and does take a bit of setting up for each node, editing the Editor parts of your node become soooo much easier which reduces thinking time and errors.

+   **NOTE**

+   The JavaScript for the node's Editor panel is no longer built into the HTML file.
+It is now found in the `/resources/` folder with a name that matches the node-name but ending in `.js`.
+This makes it much easier to make changes to the processing of the edit panel.

+   This uses an isolation IIFE and puts some common variables up front.
+It also demonstrates the correct way to call a separate function for things like `oneditprepare` so that you can keep your code clean and easy to parse.
+It also includes nicer tooltips for your config panel.

 * Each node's runtime will also look a little different.
 That is because I've deconstructed the parts that make up the runtime component.